847-929-9492

 How Does A Heat Pump Work?

 In winter climates, the heat pump draws heat from the ground heat exchanger winter and transfers it to the building’s air transfer system.
-This helps keep the temperature inside the home warm and comfortable.

 The heat pump does the opposite of the above cycle in the summer.
 The ground heat exchanger receives heat that is extracted from the air inside the building.
 The heat exchanger then transfers the heat into the soil.